ckeditor/ckeditor5/docs/features/index.md

 Writing and editing content is one thing, sharing it is another.
 The CKEditor 5 WYSIWYG editor by default produces HTML output, that can be saved into a database.
 The default output can be also switched to {@link features/markdown Github-flavored Markdown} formatted text.

 If you need to share the document, use [export to PDF feature](https://ckeditor.com/docs/ckeditor5/latest/features/export-pdf.html) to produce industry standard, portable, cross-platform final files.
-If you need to work further on the document, choose the [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) instead - and keep your comment and changes in the resulting document, ready to be edited further.
+If you need to work further on the document, choose the [export to Word](https://ckeditor.com/docs/ckeditor5/latest/features/export-word.html) instead - and keep your comments and changes in the resulting document, ready to be edited further.

 {@img assets/img/features-output.png 800 CKEditor 5 output features.}